Hands-on With TurtleBot 3, a Powerful Little Robot for Learning ROS

 The build process took us an hour or two and was mostly straightforward.
 We followed the illustrations and basic written instructions in the manual and built up Burger layer by layer (Robotis calls them “floors”).

 We did run into some difficulties, though.
 Some instructions weren’t as clear as they could have been, like which pins to use to power the Raspberry Pi 3, and some things didn’t work at all, like attaching the provided USB cable to the lidar board because of the way the connectors on the USB cable were oriented.
 Also, if you follow the manual, the HDMI port on the Pi is blocked once the robot is all put together.
 All of these issues are solvable if you just creatively position components in a way that makes more sense, and hopefully Robotis will keep updating its manual based on feedback from early testers.
-The final step was plopping the lidar on top of the last layer, and the TurtleBot 3 Burger was assembled.
+The final step was plopping the lidar on top of the last layer, and our TurtleBot 3 Burger was assembled.

 Now it was time to fire it up.
 Robotis put together extensive online documentation on how to get the TurtleBot 3 up and running.
 And there’s a lot to do.
-While the controller board and the lidar board are both set up properly, the Raspberry Pi 3 arrives with a blank 8 GB microSD card, onto which you’ll need to install both Ubuntu and ROS (a 16 GB card would be more appropriate for this, in our opinion).
+While the OpenCR controller board comes pre-loaded with the software it needs, the Raspberry Pi 3 arrives with a blank 8 GB microSD card, onto which you’ll need to install both Ubuntu and ROS (a 16 GB card would be more appropriate for this, in our opinion).
 This requires attaching a keyboard, mouse, and monitor to the Raspberry Pi 3 board itself, using the Pi’s USB and HDMI ports.
 (If you only have a laptop, you’re out of luck, and you’ll need to buy or borrow or steal more hardware.)
 You’ll also need a second computer with Ubuntu and ROS on it (a “remote PC”), which runs ROS Master and can talk directly to the TurtleBot 3 over Wi-Fi.

 There are special versions of Ubuntu that have been designed to run on single-board computers like the Raspberry Pi 3.
 Robotis has you install one called Ubuntu MATE, and provides step by step instructions on how to install a disk image to the microSD card from another computer running Ubuntu.
 These instructions did not work for us, and no amount of Googling provided a solution to the errors we were getting, but fortunately, Robotis included an alternate method using Windows, which did.
-Once that’s done, you pop the microSD card into the Pi, plug in a monitor, keyboard, and mouse, and turn the board on.
-It boots into what looks like a mostly normal Ubuntu install, and after you’ve configured your Wi-Fi, it’s time to install ROS.
+Once that’s done, you pop the microSD card into the Pi, plug in the keyboard, mouse, and monitor, and turn the board on.
+It boots into what looks like a mostly normal Ubuntu install, and after you’ve configured your Wi-Fi, you can now install ROS.

 Fully installing ROS on the Pi took a few hours, and Robotis again provides detailed step-by-step instructions on how to do this.
-Tricky things like changing USB permissions and network configurations are made easy with screenshots and commands that you can simply copy and paste into a terminal window.
+Tricky things like changing USB access permissions and network configurations are made easy with screenshots and commands that you can simply copy and paste into a terminal window.
 The idea is that after everything is all set up on the Pi, you can disconnect the monitor and keyboard and mouse, and from then on just connect to the TurtleBot 3 remotely from another computer.

 We had a bit of a hiccup here.
 For some reason, SSH wasn’t working on either the TurtleBot or the remote PC, and the solution was reinstalling SSH server on both systems and make sure that the correct port was open.
 It wasn’t necessarily a trivial process, especially to someone starting with Ubuntu from scratch.
 And to avoid having to connect the keyboard, mouse, and monitor every time, we also had to figure out how to get SSH to start automatically after the Pi boots up.
 When I say “figure out,” we should specify that we had help from an extraordinarily talented and very good-looking robotics professional.
 If you don’t have one of those on hand, there’s always Google or ROS Answers, but we’re hoping that Robotis will take care of this and other issues over the next month.